For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - Funder pays: Please do not select this option unless you know that your funder has arranged an agreement with ISRCTN to pay for the registration directly (e.g. NIHR, HTA or Wellcome Trust).

-Drug trials are commonly carried out in a series of stages or phases.
-If your study is a drug trial, please select which option is appropriate from the drop-down.
+Drug studies are commonly carried out in a series of stages or phases.
+If your study is a drug/device/biological/vaccine study, please select which option is appropriate from the drop-down.

 - Phase I: These involve only small numbers of people, often healthy volunteers, and they are used to find out the safe dose range for the drug and test for side effects